9 Tips to Make Christmas Morning a Breeze

 Early mornings are hard enough, but Christmas morning can easily morph from calm into all-out chaos.
 But not this year.
 That’s because time is on your side.
-Use it now to plan and prep and you’ll give yourself the gift of being able to sit back, relax, and enjoy this beautiful time together—knowing everything is under control.
+Use it now to plan and prep, and you’ll give yourself the gift of sitting back, relaxing and enjoying this beautiful time together—knowing everything is under control.

 Here’s the deal.
 We overestimate the time we’ll have to get everything ready on Christmas morning but underestimate just how much time and effort that represents.
 We get fixated on the coffee and food while the little ones are already ripping open their gifts.
 Do you see where this is going?
 Happily we can unwind that tape.

 All of what follows must happen the night before—yes, on Christmas Eve.
 But don’t sweat it.
 This is so easy, and super fun.
 It’s part of the journey and can be the best part of getting to the destination.

 Whatever it takes to make coffee at your house, get it all ready before your head hits the pillow.
 Grind the beans, load up the filter, get the pot of water poured, and at the ready.
 If you have a coffee maker with a built-in timer, set it!
 The point is to eliminate all the work.
 If all you need to do is press a button in the morning, that’s awesome.
 Don’t forget to do it first after your feet hit the floor.